Methodology

 Use the SAI CalculatorFinancial Aid Quiz

-What it calculates
+What it estimates

-Walks you through 5-7 eligibility questions and produces a personalized estimate of your potential federal and institutional aid, including matched program suggestions.
+Walks you through a short set of eligibility questions and produces a personalized estimate of the categories of federal and institutional aid you may qualify for.

 Limitations